Ubspy/dotfiles/readme-server.md

 ## Nextcloud config settings
 - You'll want to add the following to to the `/var/www/nextcloud/config/config.php` file, according to the below:
-- If you want to access your Nextcloud installation `http://domain.tld/nextcloud` via a multiple domains reverse SSL proxy `https://ssl-proxy.tld/domain.tld/nextcloud` with the IP address 10.0.0.1 you can set the following parameters inside the config/config.php.
+- If you want to access your Nextcloud installation `http://domain.tld/nextcloud` via a multiple domains reverse SSL reverse proxy `https://ssl-proxy.tld/domain.tld/nextcloud` with the IP address 10.0.0.1 you can set the following parameters inside the config/config.php.
 ```
 <?php
 $CONFIG = array (